Air Source Heat Pumps

 An Air Source Heat Pump is positioned outside of your house and works by sucking in the outside air, using a mechanism to harness it and increase its temperature and transfer it to your homes heat emitters.

-Under floor heating is the most effective way to use this heat to warm your house as this is always run at a much lower temperature than traditional radiators.
+Under floor heating is one of the most effective way to use this heat to warm your house but correctly sized radiators also work perfectly with a heat pump.

 Is an air source heat pump suitable for my house?